In Maryland, if your home is part of a homeowners' association (HOA) or condominium owners' association (COA) and you fall behind in assessments:

 To find out which charges an HOA in Maryland may include in its lien, check the association's governing documents, like the CC&Rs.

 While late charges and various other charges imposed by an HOA or COA generally constitute a lien on your property, an association may only foreclose a lien that consists solely of:

-(The HOA or COA can use other means to enforce a lien for additional amounts, such as by suing you for the money owed.)
+Be aware that the HOA or COA can use other means to enforce a lien for additional amounts, like suing you for the money owed.

-Any action to foreclose a lien must be started within 12 years after the date a statement of lien is recorded (Md.
+Any action to foreclose a lien must be started within 12 years after the date a statement of lien is recorded.
+(Md.
 Code Ann., Real Prop. § 14-204(c)).
-This is called the statute of limitations.